-After payment in full of the Liquidation Preference and all accrued and unpaid dividends and Liquidated Damages, if any, to which Holders of new preferred stock are entitled, such Holders may not further participate in any distribution of assets of PCA.
-However, neither the voluntary sale, conveyance, exchange or transfer (for cash, shares of stock, securities or other consideration) of all or substantially all of the property or assets of PCA nor the consolidation or merger of PCA with or into one or more Persons will be a voluntary or involuntary liquidation, dissolution or winding up of PCA or reduction or decrease in capital stock, unless such sale, conveyance, exchange or transfer is in connection with a liquidation, dissolution or winding up of the business of PCA or reduction or decrease in capital stock.
+After payment in full of the Liquidation Preference and all accrued and unpaid dividends and Liquidated Damages, if any, to which you are entitled, you may not further participate in any distribution of assets of PCA.
+However, neither the voluntary sale, conveyance, exchange or transfer, for cash, shares of stock, securities or other consideration, of all or substantially all of the property or assets of PCA nor the consolidation or merger of PCA with or into one or more Persons will be a voluntary or involuntary liquidation, dissolution or winding up of PCA or reduction or decrease in capital stock, unless the sale, conveyance, exchange or transfer is in connection with a liquidation, dissolution or winding up of the business of PCA or reduction or decrease in capital stock.

-The certificate of designation does not contain any provision requiring funds to be set aside to protect the Liquidation Preference of the new preferred stock, although such Liquidation Preference will be substantially in excess of the par value of the new preferred stock.
+The certificate of designation does not contain any provision requiring funds to be set aside to protect the Liquidation Preference of the new preferred stock, although the Liquidation Preference will be substantially in excess of the par value of the new preferred stock.